KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

 With our sleeves rolled up and dirt all the way up to our elbows, it's time to grab a coffee and do so reading/studying again.
 In this section **interrupts** will be introduced through the use of a timer.

 A lot of applications that are built using an Arduino need some sense of **time**.
 As mentioned earlier the ATMega has 3 dedicated timers on chip: two 8-bit timers and one 16-bit timer.
+Through these timers the concept of time can be implemented.

 ## 16-bit Timer